History and culture

 According to Maori tradition, the South Island is the canoe of Aoraki.
 Its sunken prow forms Queen Charlotte Sound/Totaranui and Pelorus Sound/Te Hoiere.
 The sounds provided good shelter and food for Maori.
 To avoid travelling by sea from one sound to another, they carried their waka/canoes over low saddles.

 Captain James Cook also used the sounds for shelter and food.
-He made Ship Cove his base in the 1770s and discovered a plant (Cooks scurvy grass) high in vitamin C to cure scurvy.
+He made Meretoto/Ship Cove his base in the 1770s and discovered a plant (Cooks scurvy grass) high in vitamin C to cure scurvy.
 On Motuara Island, he proclaimed British sovereignty over the South Island.
 Some areas are known for their whaling history.

 Access this area by boat or from Queen Charlotte Drive between Picton and Havelock.